ad-freiburg/elevant/docs/link_benchmark_articles.md

     make link_benchmarks

 You can examine or adjust each system's exact linking arguments in the Makefile's `link_benchmark` target if needed.

-NOTE: In order to run the systems Spacy you first need to train the respective linkers.
-TODO: How to train Spacy

 ## Convert Linking Results of Multiple Systems for Multiple Benchmarks
 You can use the Makefile to convert the linking results of multiple systems for multiple benchmarks with one command.